ameistad/haloy/README.md

 # Haloy
-Haloy is a free tool for zero‑downtime Docker app deploys with automatic HAProxy routing and TLS certificates.
+Haloy is a simple and lightweight cli tool for deploying your app to a server that you control.

 ## ✨ Features
-* 🐳 Deploy and rollback any application using Docker.
+* 🐳 Zero-downtime deploys.
+* 🔒 Automatic obtain and renew SSL/TLS certificates
+* Easy rollbacks
 * 🔄 High-performance reverse proxy leveraging [HAProxy](https://www.haproxy.org/).
-* 🔒 Automatic obtain and renew SSL/TLS certificates
-* 💻 Straightforward command-line interface.
 * 🌐 HTTP API for automation, integration, and remote management.

 ## Install
 For Haloy to work you need to have Docker installed.
 It's also recommended that you add your user to the [Docker user group](#add-user-to-docker-group).

-Run this on your server:
+Run this on your server to install the `haloy` (deploy) and `haloyadm` (server admin) cli tools:
 ```bash
 curl -sL https://raw.githubusercontent.com/ameistad/haloy/main/scripts/install-server.sh | bash
 ```